Rooftop revolution: India's bold steps towards 10 million solar-powered homes

 Posted on 26 Mar 2024

-Tags: Power Reporter's Desk Solar
+Tags: Power Solar Specials

 The introduction of the new rooftop solar scheme, 'PM Surya Ghar Muft Bijliee Yojana,' represents another stride towards achieving the target of 500 GW of renewable energy capacity by 2030.
 This initiative that aims to enhance solar installations is one of several such initiatives the current dispensation has taken ever since it came to power in 2014.